Our business

 • Category A investigations include deaths in police custody and deaths following police contact.

-The details published at this stage may contain information about a person’s age, gender, and the location of an incident.
+The details published at this stage may contain information about a person’s age and the location of an incident.
 However, it will not include any information that will identify the person.

-Brief details will be published on both the Publications section of our website (pirc.scot), and our online newsroom.
-New investigation statements will be made available online for two years, as provided for in our Record Management policy.
+Limited details may be published on our website.
+New investigation statements will be made available online for two years, as provided for in our Records Management policy.

 We will not routinely proactively publish statements for the following type of investigations:

-• Allegations of criminality about a police officer.
+• Allegations of criminality about a person serving with the police.

 • Category B and C investigations.

-Where possible, we will also provide statements in response to media enquiries about our investigations.
+Where possible, we will provide statements in response to media enquiries about our investigations.

-Our response may contain information about a person’s age, gender, and the location of an incident.
+Our response may contain information about a person’s age and the location of an incident.
 However, it will not include any information that will identify the person.
-For example: if the incident has occurred in a rural location, e.g. the Highlands and Islands, we may not include the exact location and/or other details that may lead to the identification of those involved.
+For example: if the incident has occurred in a rural location we may not include the exact location and/or other details that may lead to the identification of those concerned.

-PIRC will not provide a media response regarding any new referrals:
+PIRC may not provide a media response regarding any new referrals in some circumstances including:

-• Where it relates to children aged 17 and under.
+• Where it relates to persons aged 17 and under.

-• Where there are significant health/wellbeing/security concerns for family members.
+• Where there are significant health/wellbeing or security concerns for family members.

-PIRC will confirm and take steps to inform media when investigations are live but will not provide details of any live investigations as this may prejudice any future criminal proceedings.
+PIRC will confirm when investigations are live but will not provide details of any live investigations as this may prejudice any future legal and or criminal proceedings.

 The Lord Advocate’s guidelines on the police and the media states: